I woke, showered and met my Canadian friend on the patio, drinking coffee.

 Another pint to wait out the rain then.
 I soon became enamoured with a chap across from me who was loudly talking over the phone.

 He was soon joined by, ‘ah here he is, the whisperer!
 My boy, yes, you see..’ he was proper chap, just well put together.
-Long wallet, coin purse, watch on a chain.
+Long wallet, coin purse, watch on a chain, gloves, hat resting on the table.
 Everything he carried had some sort of special carrier or satchel.

-He did indeed refer to his associate as “the whisperer” several times.
+He did indeed refer to his associate as “the whisperer” several times while they sipped beers.
 It was like off a BBC show or something.

 I soon bade my friend goodbye, he was off to the north, I had a bus to the south.